-In light of the recent departure of our CEO, we are highly dependent on the services of key members of our management team, such as our Interim Co-CEOs and other members of our senior management team, and the loss of any of their services could have an adverse effect on our future operations.
-We do not currently maintain a key-man life insurance policy insuring the life of any member of our management team.
+We are highly dependent on the services of key members of our management team, and the loss of any of their services could have an adverse effect on our future operations.
+We do not currently maintain key-man life insurance policies insuring the life of any member of our management team.